jasdel/aws-cdk-go/README.md

 #### Class constructor

-JSII Class Constructor:
+**TODO**: fill out this section with reasoning about why the three constructors are needed.

 * `New<ClassName>` - Public constructor the user would use to create a new instance of this JSII proxy type.
 * `InternalNew<ClassName>AsBaseClass` - Internally used by the JSII for Go generated proxy types to initialize extended JSII classes.
 * `Extend<ClassName>` - Public constructor for user to associate their custom Go type's methods as overriding methods defined by the JSII proxy type.
 This allows customers to override JSII class methods.

 #### Class static methods and constant properties